aspiers/stow/README.md

 never delete any files, directories, or links that appear in a Stow directory (e.g., `/usr/local/stow/emacs`), so it's always possible to rebuild the target tree (e.g., `/usr/local`).

+For a high-level overview of the contributions of the main developers over the years, see [the `AUTHORS` file](AUTHORS).

+For a more detailed history, please see the `ChangeLog` file.